jfelten/knowhow-api/README.md

 ## loadRepoFromName(repoName, callback)
 loads a populated repo json object based on a name

- # @parma serverName - the URL of the knowhow server ex :http://localhost:3001

 **Kind**: global function

 | Param | Description |